kimjoar/flux-workshop/README.md

 }
 ```

-Again we can use `getStateFromStores` to get the state.
-Remember to send in
+Again we can use `getStateFromStores` to get the state (i.e. messages), but now
-the new props.
+for the new channel.
+Remember to send in the new props to get the correct
+state.

 When changing state we must remember that the component is responsible for
 fetching data.
 One way of doing this is in the callback to `setState`: